I think the reason it is so helpful is simple, in the words of Robert Murray M’Cheyne:

 - You don’t have to start at the beginning of the year in January.
 And you don’t even have to finish the Bible in a calendar year (though it IS very doable; and having a measure of my progress spurs me on to keep going and not fall behind).

-I’ve had several friends push back on reading through the Bible in a year (RTtBiaY).
+I’ve had a few friends push back on reading through the Bible in a year (RTtBiaY).
 They’ve said that it led them to duty instead of delight.
 They felt that they were merely checking boxes, rushing through the daily reading to get it done.

 All I can say is that it has had the opposite effect for me.
 Maybe it’s personality differences.
 For me, RTtBiaY has been incredibly motivating and life giving.
 I’ve found it also helps to give yourself plenty of time: if you only have 15 minutes to read, RTtBiaY will feel like duty and a checklist.
 But if you have 30min-hour, you can really soak in the Scriptures.